jeck7/tide-test/README.md

 4. Type `mvn spring-boot:run` from the root directory of the project to run the application.

-5. For proper load balansing that use Spring Cloud Netflix Ribbon on client-side in calls to another microservice project is also available here: https://github.com/jeck7/SpringCloudRibbon
+5. For proper load balansing that use Spring Cloud Netflix Ribbon on client-side in calls ,to another microservice is also available here: https://github.com/jeck7/SpringCloudRibbon

 <img src="https://github.com/jeck7/tide-test/blob/master/src/main/resources/Screen1.png" width="600" height="400" />